Home » FAMILY » Christians and Halloween

 While the roots of Halloween may not be of interest to you in your decision-making process, perhaps the current spiritual undertones will be.
 Carving pumpkins, going trick-or-treating, and dressing up as robots, aliens, or princesses may be all done in fun.

-Along these lines, a family needs to think about the ages of their children.
+In addition to this growing emphasis on wickedness, families also need to consider the ages of their children.
 It is relatively easy to convince a toddler or preschooler that a ladybug or pirate costume is great, but when a pre-teen wants to be a zombie, what do you do?
 Avoiding the appearance of evil (1 Thessalonians 5:22) is one Biblical guideline that can help your family make decisions.

 Regarding the topic of Halloween’s current spiritual undertones, ask yourself these questions: